 That is, acrylics we use for painting minis are thinner and absorb into the palette paper.
 The Everlasting Wet Palette I mentioned has overcome this with a different kind of paper.
 However, the paper is pricey (relative to just as function alternatives), cut to size only for their version of the wet palette, and doesn’t do a better job.

 I’ve discovered that you don’t actually need to buy commercially marketed wet palette paper.

 I know a ton of you guys already know this, especially those who fall into the DIY palette camp.
 To make a DIY wet palette, you need good palette paper.
 What is the best substitute wet palette paper?

 Here’s what I think is the best non-indicated paper you can buy for any wet palette: Reynolds Kitchen Parchment Paper.
 It’s cheap, endless, and functional for all your miniature painting needs.

 Reynold parchment paper comes in huge rolls.
 Simply, pull a sheet, cut to size and apply to a pre-wetted sponge.

 Quick Warning About Choosing Wet Palette Papers for Miniature Paints

 You want the water from the sponge to seep through the paper into the paint sitting above.
-Baking sheets usually use wax coatings to make them non-stick to cookies and stuff.
+Baking parchment or sheets usually use wax coatings to make them non-stick to cookies and stuff.